kaizendae/Warehouse-Reporting-Disability-India/README.md

 user : root
 password : root

-when you import the project in Tatend Studio run job that has name "all_jobs.job" , We’ve creat this global job to help us organize the sequence of execution of our elementary jobs.
+when you import the project in Tatend Studio run job that has name "all_jobs.job" , We’ve created this global job to help us organize the sequence of execution of our elementary jobs.

 # The Reporting Demo with Power BI
 <center>